nus-cs2113-AY2122S1/ip/docs/README.md

 ### View Tasks

-List all task in list.
+Lists all task in list.

 Command Format: `list`